jrcharney/kodos/README.md

 Kodos is a Linux From Scratch distribution that allows you to do all the things Ubuntu, Debian, Raspbian and a few other Linux distros would never do.

 ## Why do this?
-Aren't there restructions?
+Aren't there restrictions?

 To heck with what the Unix and Linux beards think!
 You want to use Linux and tell your OSX wannabe hacker friends you don't need a Mac to have an awesome operating system.
 The parts are all there to make Linux awesome, unfortunately, most binary distributions choose to half-ass their approach and the result is you practically need to uninstall the entire damn operating system just to make one project you downloaded off GitHub work.